jgujerry/python-virtual-environments/pipenv/README.md

 ## Different Python versions?

 One best practice with virtual environment creation is always specify the Python version.

-The option `--python` could be used with `pipenv` to specify the Python version, for examples,
+The option `--python` could be used with `pipenv` to specify the Python version, for examples, if you have multiple versions of Python installed on your system, you could do like this:

 ```bash
 $ pipenv --python 3.10